ttran9/ExamplePPMTool/ppmtool/video_notes.md

-Video 13:
+Video 14:

-- It is pointed out that the logic of inserting the errors into the errorMap should not be in the controller so this will soon be refactored and moved out of the controller.
+- Since we will be outputting custom errors we will need to refactor and move the logic inside of the createNewProject method out of the controller because other controllers will need to print out errors.
+    - Instead we will put this logic into a service that can be injected into other controllers.